narula2000/narula2000/README.md

 ### Hello there, I'm Vikrom 👋
 ## I'm a Deverloper, Brother, Developer, and Learner!!

-- 🔭 I graduated from [MUIC](https://muic.mahidol.ac.th/eng/) in bachelor degree of Computer Science.
+- 🔭 I graduated from [MUIC](https://muic.mahidol.ac.th/eng/) in bachelor degree of Computer Science
 - 🌱 I’m currently learning Next.js and T3 stack ☸️
 - 👯 I’m looking to collaborate
 - 🥅 2022 Goals: Build more projects, and build more full stacks apps